annluaayy/semantic_parsing/README.md

 3) sentence generation (though we should consider this step simultaneously before)

   lexicon acquision:
-   for this step, two algorithms is initially implemented.
+   for this step, two algorithms are initially implemented.
 Both programs run under the same directory of the one-to-one-mapping-data folder.

    = IBM model 1, word-alignment method =
    >>>With EM algorithm integreted into the model for estimating the translation probability